camunda/camunda-deployment-references/aws/ec2/README.md

 ### Scripts

 - `all-in-one-install.sh`: The main script that calls up all other scripts to install all required dependencies and configures Camunda 8.
+- `camunda-checks.sh`: Checks that services are running and endpoints reachable on the remote machines.
 - `camunda-configure.sh`: Creates the configuration file Camunda 8 via env variables as a lot of values are dynamic.
 - `camunda-install.sh`: Installs Camunda 8, Connectors, and required dependencies (Java).
 - `camunda-security.sh`: (Optional) Configures secure cluster communication via TLS by using self-signed certs.